 Applications to study at the Royal Agricultural University must be made through the UCAS system.
-This applies to all undergraduate courses and to all applicants from Home or Overseas.
+This applies to all full-time undergraduate courses and to all UK and overseas/international applicants.

 All applications to study at the University are considered on academic grounds and candidates who may need additional support are encouraged to discuss their potential requirements with the University as early as possible in the admissions process to ensure these can be fully provided for.

-The University is committed to achieving equal opportunities for all of its students and actively encourages potential students who may be disabled or have specific learning needs to make an application to study at the Royal Agricultural University.
-The University aims to create a supportive environment in which improvements to services and facilities, and progress towards a fully inclusive environment, are constantly sought.
+The Royal Agricultural University is committed to providing equal opportunities for all of our students and we actively encourage potential students who may be disabled or have specific learning needs to apply to study with us.
+We aim to support students with additional needs by striving to provide services and facilities which create a fully inclusive environment.

-What to expect as an HE student at the RAU
+What to expect as a higher education student at the RAU

 Professionalism, resilience, innovation, global and environmental awareness, collaboration and business acumen

 What does the academic year look like?

 The Higher Education academic calendar is shorter than most school and college years, being just 28 weeks of timetabled contact time, split across two semesters.
 Each semester includes an examinations and feedback period at the end of each one.

 Week 1 of the academic year starts at the end of September and there will be a continual run of 12 weeks until the break for Christmas, with the remaining two weeks of semester 1 running through early January.

 Semester 2 then begins and runs until the end of the academic year in May.
 In addition to these formal teaching weeks, there is also a Freshers' week and induction.
 The academic year is organised into two semesters with breaks for Christmas and Easter.